-Using definitions developed by the Association of Pool and Spa Professionals (APSP), there are five types of circulation entrapment: body, limb, evisceration/disembowelment, hair, and mechanical.
+Using definitions developed by the Association of Pool and Spa Professionals (APSP), there are five types of circulation entrapment: body, limb, evisceration/disembowelment, hair, and mechanical6.
 Limb entrapment happens when a limb is sucked or inserted into an open sump.
 If a limb only was involved in the entrapment then the incident was coded as limb entrapment (i.e., arms, hands, legs, or feet).
-Evisceration/disembowelment concerns suction applied directly to the intestines.
+Evisceration/disembowelment concerns suction applied directly to the intestines such as when a child sits on an open sump.
 Hair entrapment occurs when hair becomes caught in an outlet cover.
 Incidents involving hair only were coded as hair entrapments.
 Mechanical entrapment stems from articles of clothing, jewelry, or appendages being caught in an outlet cover.
-Appendages refer to digits (i.e., fingers or toes) only involved in the circulation entrapment.
+Appendages refer to digits (i.e., fingers or toes).
+Incidents involving these items only were coded as mechanical entrapments.
 Finally, body entrapment occurs when suction is applied to a large portion of the body or limbs.
 For our purposes, incidents were coded as a body entrapment if the entrapment involved a portion of the body not covered by the other types of entrapment.
 Examples of body entrapment are suction to the abdomen, back, hip, or shoulder and arm.
 Table 6 summarizes circulation entrapment incidents based on entrapment type.
 The majority of the reports identified limb and body entrapment.
 This is followed by hair and mechanical entrapment.
 For incidents where the exact nature of the circulation entrapment was ambiguous, the incident was categorized as "unclear."

-&lt;sup>5 ANSI/APSP-7 2006, American National Standard for Suction Entrapment Avoidance in Swimming Pools, Wading Pools, Spas, Hot Tubs, and Catch Basins, p. viii.
+6 ANSI/APSP-7 2006, American National Standard for Suction Entrapment Avoidance in Swimming Pools, Wading Pools, Spas, Hot Tubs, and Catch Basins, p. viii.

-Table 6

-Fatalities & Injuries Reported to CPSC Staff
+Table 6 Reports to CPSC Staff

-for Circulation Entrapments by Entrapment Type, 1999 - 2008
+for Circulation Entrapments by Entrapment Type, 1999 - 2009

-Circulation Entrapment Type Fatality Injury Total Fatality & Injury
+Circulation Entrapment Type Fatality Injury No Injury Total

-Body 3 24 27
+Body 3 30 0 33

-Limb 4 23 27
+Limb 4 26 2 32

-Evisceration/Disembowelment 1 1 2
+Evisceration/Disembowelment 1 1 0 2

-Hair 3 9 12
+Hair 3 9 1 13

-Mechanical 0 11 11
+Mechanical 1 12 0 13

-Unclear 0 1 1
+Unclear 0 1 0 1